codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries/other-registries.md

 ---
 To configure some other registry which is not officially provided by Codefresh first select **Other Registries** from the new registry drop down and then provide the following:

-* Registry Name - A unique name for this configuration
+* Registry Name - a unique name for this configuration.
-* Username - Your registry username
+* Username - your registry username.
-* Password - Your registry encrypted password
+* Password - your registry encrypted password.
-* Domain - Your registry address e.g. `mydomain.com`
+* Domain - your registry address e.g. `mydomain.com`.

 {% include image.html lightbox="true" file="/images/artifacts/registry/add-other-docker-registry.png" url="/images/artifacts/registry/add-other-docker-registry.png" alt="Add Other Registries" max-width="60%" %}